-As open source software, WordPress relies on community consensus for many things.
+As open-source software, WordPress relies on community consensus for many things.
 And one of the golden rules of the community is: “Don’t touch the WordPress core.”
 WordPress files can roughly be divided into core files and content files.
-Content files include your theme files, plugins, images, while core files constitute the appearance and the functionality of the platform itself.
+Content files include your theme files, plugins, and images, while core files constitute the appearance and functionality of the platform itself.

 Many theme developers believe that “the more the better” is the golden rule and that they should pack their theme with as many features as they can possibly fit.
 Remember that your features should depend on the market you’re targeting to to create a custom WordPress theme.

 When deciding which features to add to your theme, ask yourself what that particular niche or industry would need.
 What do other loan companies have on their websites?
 What are people searching for a loan looking for on a website?
 Focus on what your client needs and fine-tune your features accordingly.

 Your documentation should be able to explain to your users, regardless of their level of knowledge, every single aspect of your theme.
 The purpose of each option, button, and checkbox should be clear and all procedures should be described in great detail.
 In this case, “the more the better” does apply with the WordPress theme development guide.